farrelleoin93/12-acres-beer/README.md

 **Find our beers page**
  - The heading is aligned left instead of center
- - On mobile view the buttons are positioned on topo of eachother rather than side by side.
+ - On mobile view the buttons are positioned on top of eachother rather than side by side.

 **Add/edit a blog page**
  - A slug field was added to the page.